ASIJ-Mustangs/sinbad/tutorials/java/welcome03-objs.md

-# Arrays and Lists of Objects
+# Arrays of Objects

-In this tutorial, we'll see how to use the *Sinbad* library to access collections of objects.
+In this tutorial, we'll see how to use the *Sinbad* library to access Arrays of objects.
 If you have followed along the [Fetching Objects](welcome02-obj.md) tutorial, there is really not much difference!

 ### Required Java Concepts